Safeguard Swine Dewormer Calculator

 Practical Applications

-• Prevents under-dosing which can lead to ineffective parasite control
+• Prevents under-dosing which can lead to treatment failure and parasite resistance

-• Avoids over-dosing which can cause unnecessary expenses and potential health risks
+• Avoids over-dosing which can waste money and potentially harm animals

 • Ensures compliance with veterinary recommendations and label instructions